 U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA)

-Grants to USA government agencies, educational institutions, nonprofits, faith-based or community organizations, and tribal governments to create task forces to reduce violent crime and promote safe neighborhoods.
-Applicants must verify or create the required registrations in advance of the deadline.
+Grants to USA government agencies, educational institutions, nonprofit organizations, faith-based or community organizations, and tribal governments to create and implement strategies to reduce violent crime and promote safe neighborhoods.
+Applicants are advised that required registrations may take several weeks to complete.

 GrantWatch ID#: 123715